 Typically, triggers can include the kids leaving the nest and going away to University.
 It’s a stage of life that was always some time in the future, and now you’re living it.

 It could be family and close friends who you thought were indestructible getting sick.
 This is a real shock when it happens.

 It drives home the message that life is a temporary ride, and it’s time not to take it for granted.
 It can happen slowly, especially when your friendship circle is all the same.

 How can you expect to achieve great things when the people you are hanging around with are doing the same as you?
 It doesn’t work that way.

-The solution: we are the average of the five people closest to us.
-A diverse and fierce mastermind group is needed to keep you at the top of your game.
+The solution: A diverse and fierce mastermind group is needed to keep you at the top of your game.

 When you don’t have exciting goals or a mission, you don’t plan to upgrade yourself.
 You get stuck in a rut, and you start to feel less satisfied with where you imagined your life would be and present-day realities.

 How you see yourself and your identity matters.
 Do you just pay the bills, put food on the table, and play the part?

 Another factor is comfort.
 Being too comfortable or seeking comfort is an enemy!

 When we get comfortable, we stop pushing.
 We reduce the unknown, and it affects our growth.